anubhavv106/Homepage-of-Netflix/README.md

 # Netflix Homepage

-A simple website having similar homepage that of Netflix using using HTML,
+A simple website having similar homepage that of Netflix using  HTML,
 CSS And JAVASCRIPT.

 ## 🚀 Features